-On 30 November 2018, the Banking Group sold OnePath to Cigna Corporation and on 11 January 2019, the Banking Group sold its 25% shareholding in Paymark to Ingenico Group.
-The Banking Group recognised net gains on sale of NZ\$66 million and NZ\$39 million respectively, which are included in other operating income.
+On 30 November 2018, ANZ New Zealand sold OnePath to Cigna Corporation and on 11 January 2019, ANZ New Zealand sold its 25% shareholding in Paymark to Ingenico Group.
+ANZ New Zealand recognised net gains on sale of NZ\$66 million and NZ\$39 million respectively, which are included in other operating income.